Probabilistic database: Possible worlds

 Then the actual state of the database may or may not contain the first tuple (depending on whether it is correct or not).
 Similarly, the value of the attribute B may be b3, b3′ or b3′′.

 Consequently, the possible worlds corresponding to the database are as follows:

 Types of Uncertainties

 There are essentially two kinds of uncertainties that could exist in a probabilistic database, as described in the table below:

 By assigning values to random variables associated with the data items, different possible worlds can be represented.

 History

 The first published use of the term "probabilistic database" was probably in the 1987 VLDB conference paper "The theory of probabilistic databases", by Cavallo and Pittarelli.
-The title (of the 11 page paper) was intended as a bit of a joke, since David Maier's 600 page monograph, The Theory of Relational Databases, would have been familiar at that time to most of the conference participants and readers of the conference proceedings.
+The title (of the 11 page paper) was intended as a bit of a joke, since David Maier's 600 page monograph, The Theory of Relational Databases, would have been familiar at that time to many of the conference participants and readers of the conference proceedings.